0xMatthew/CLARA2/README.md

     ![audio2face_headless.bat](docs/image-3.png)

 6. Launch Unreal Engine `CLARA2.exe` binary.

+- NOTE: `CLARA2.exe`, where all the configuration you see in the demo video is baked into the build, is not packaged with this repo.
+If you want to set up CLARA 2 on your own rig/with your own MetaHuman, you'll need to:

+  - create your own MetaHuman here: metahuman.unrealengine.com
+  - install Unreal Engine 5.3
+  - install the following Unreal Engine plugins:

+    - Audio2Face
+    - LiveLink
+    - MetaHuman

+  - import your created MetaHuman using Quixel Bridge and selecting `My Metahumans`

+  - configure LiveLink to listen for Audio2Face within your LiveLink settings

 7. Now that Audio2Face is running in Windows and the Unreal Engine `CLARA.exe` running and listening using LiveLink, send the following requests to the A2F server REST endpoints using `curl` or your favorite HTTP request tool:

     ```bash